apache/mxnet/docs/python_docs/python/tutorials/deploy/inference/image_classification_jetson.md

 1. Install MXNet v1.6 along with its dependencies on a Jetson module (This tutorial has been tested on Jetson Xavier AGX and Jetson Nano modules)

-2. Deploy a pre-trained MXNet model for image classifcation on the module
+2. Deploy a pre-trained MXNet model for image classification on the module

 ## Who's this tutorial for?